suryansh-ai/working_with_vpns/README.md

 ---

 ## Conclusion
-Using **Windscribe**, the IP address was successfully masked to **France**, traffic was encrypted, and browsing worked normally with minor speed reductions.
+- Using **Windscribe**, the IP address was successfully masked to **Montreal**, traffic was encrypted, and browsing worked normally with minor speed reductions.
-VPNs are powerful for **privacy and security**, but reliance on free services should be cautious due to performance and trust concerns.
+- VPNs are powerful for **privacy and security**, but reliance on free services should be cautious due to performance and trust concerns.
-For long-term use, a **paid, no-log VPN** is recommended.
+- For long-term use, a **paid, no-log VPN** is recommended.

 ## Repository Structure
 ```